 Step 3 (Days 1-4): Word Study/Phonics 3-5 Minutes Evident Work in Progress Not Observed Notes At least ONE of the following activities is present (check one).
 Teacher is correctly facilitating the phonics activity.
 It is clear students are familiar with and comfortable utilizing processes and procedures for the activity.
-Step 4 (Days 1 and 3): Shared Reading 8-10 Minutes Evident Work in Not Notes Progress Observed Notes All procedures should be observed: Teacher provides a brief synopsis and book introduction (Day 1 only).
-Teacher leads a shared reading using one or more of the appropriate shared reading structures (Echo Reading, Choral Reading, Cloze Reading).
-Teacher pauses at intervals during the reading using the questions and prompts provided to engage students in the comprehension focus and encourage them to share their thinking.
-Progress Observed Notes
+Making Words Make a Big Word Breaking Words Breaking Big Words Advanced Breaking Big Words Analogy Charts Decoding Words in Decodable Text (Day 4) Step 4 (Days 1 and 2): Shared Reading 8-10 Minutes Evident Work in Progress Not Observed Notes All procedures should be observed: ☐ Teacher provides a brief synopsis and book introduction (Day 1 only). ☐ Teacher introduces and explains the comprehension focus (Day 1 only). ☐ Teacher leads a shared reading, using one or more of the appropriate shared reading structures (Echo Reading, Choral Reading, Cloze Reading). ☐ Teacher pauses at intervals during the reading using the questions and prompts provided to engage students in the comprehension focus and encourage them to share their thinking. ☐ Teacher facilitates the discussion as indicated on the lesson card. ☐ Teacher facilitates the teaching point as indicated on the lesson card or based on the needs of the class.